nim-lang/Nim/doc/manual.md

 - `ref A` is a subtype of `ref B`
 - `ptr A` is a subtype of `ptr B`.

-**Note**: In later versions of the language the subtype relation might be changed to *require* the pointer indirection in order to prevent "object slicing".
+**Note**: One of the above pointer-indirections is required for assignment from a subtype to its parent type to prevent "object slicing".

 Convertible relation